 When assessing claims, the Queensland work injury insurer frequently challenges cases by arguing that the pre-existing condition is the primary cause of the injury (and not an exacerbation).

-Another common defence is that the person’s employment did not contribute to the exacerbation of their condition to a significant degree.
+Another common defence is that the person’s employment did not significantly contribute to the exacerbation of their condition.
 Instead, the employee’s medical condition would have developed to the same extent regardless of the tasks involved in their employment.

 That’s why you need solid medical documentation linking work-related activity to worsening the condition.
 This evidence helps establish the extent of the employer’s responsibility and ensures that the injured worker receives appropriate compensation.